Filters & Data

 In Samurai, you can use it in an advanced way to find stocks about to move in your direction.
 You can choose:

 - Zone - Make sure the indicator has specific values.
-For example: in above/below MA.
+For example: above/below the MA.

 - Cross - The indicator crossed a value.
-For example: Entered the crossed above or below the MA.
+For example: Crossed above or below the MA.

 - Length: in days.
 During the market hours, we will simulate the last price as the closing price for that day to show you how the MA changes during market hours.